andybalham/blog-source-code/blog-posts/ent-int-patterns-with-serverless-and-cdk-part-02.md

 The identification of events can come out of walking through the process being implemented, or from a more formal process.
 These processes could be [domain-driven design (DDD)](https://en.wikipedia.org/wiki/Domain-driven_design) or [event storming](https://en.wikipedia.org/wiki/Event_storming).

 The key is that all event describe something happened in the past, not that anything should happen in the future.
 The latter is a request or command, not an event.
-To paraphrase the [Wikipedia event storming page](https://en.wikipedia.org/wiki/Event_storming), an actor executes a command that results in the creation of a domain event, written in past tense.
+To paraphrase the [Wikipedia event storming page](https://en.wikipedia.org/wiki/Event_storming), an actor executes a command that results in the creation of a __domain event__, written in __past tense__.

 ## Basic event Structure